If you made any changes in Pure these will be visible here soon.

 Key Research Interests

-My research interests are centred around intergroup relations, group processes, and attitude and behaviour change.
+My research interests are centred around group processes and intergroup relations.
 My work explores how people’s thought processes, perceptions of others, and behaviours are affected by their membership in social groups/ categories, and how this knowledge can be translated into effective behaviour change interventions to improve social outcomes.
-The bulk of my work has focused on the promotion of positive intergroup relations and prejudice reduction, with a particular focus on intergroup contact theory and social identity theory.
+The bulk of my work has focused on the promotion of positive intergroup relations and prejudice reduction, with a particular focus on intergroup contact.
 Another strand of my research looks at how we can use group-based social influence to encourage more pro-environmental conduct.

 Key Responsibilities